 And, apparently, so does everyone else.

-All of which is to say: The way your reps behave when a customer is upset could make-or-break that customers' loyalty.
+All of which is to say: How your reps behave when a customer is upset could make or break that customer's loyalty.
 So it's a critical component of long-term customer retention.

-Let's dive into five of the most effective de-escalation techniques, next.
+Let's dive into six of the most effective de-escalation techniques next.

 46% of respondents rated active listening and empathy as the most important de-escalation technique practiced by service reps.

-Improving your communication will help prevent misunderstandings from occurring, and will help you to de-escalate them when they do.
+Improving your communication will help prevent misunderstandings and help you to de-escalate them when they do.

-Showing empathy by putting yourself in their shoes will help de-escalate the situation at-hand.
-Once they know you're going to try and do what's best for them, they can calm down and you two can work together to get their issue resolved.
+Showing empathy by putting yourself in their shoes will help de-escalate the situation.
+Once they know you'll try and do what's best for them, they can calm down, and you two can work together to resolve their issue.

 2. Offer refunds, upgrades, or promos to make up for an issue.

-While it can feel painful to offer anything for 'free' to a customer, you'll want to keep in mind that it's much more expensive to acquire a new customer than keep an existing one.
-Of course, you'll want to abide by your company's refund policies whenever possible, but speak to your manager to understand what you can offer an unhappy customer if you're unable to resolve their issue.
+Of course, you'll want to abide by your company's refund policies whenever possible.
+Speak to your manager to understand what you can offer an unhappy customer if you cannot resolve their issue.

 For instance, you might explain that you're going to send their ticket to your IT team so they can dig into an issue with your software.
-Tell them they can expect a follow-up from you within the next 48-hours, and you'll pause payments in the meantime until the issue is resolved.
+Tell them they can expect a follow-up from you within the next 48 hours, and you'll pause payments until the issue is resolved.